Zu Ti: Death

 While Zu Ti was campaigning against Shi Le, the tension between Sima Rui (Emperor Yuan of Jin as of 318) and his powerful general Wang Dun was beginning to reach its breaking point.
-To protect himself from Wang, one decision that Emperor Yuan did in 321 was to appoint the southern gentry Dai Yuan (戴淵) as Chief Controller in Yuzhou, effectively making Zu Ti a subordinate to Dai.
+To protect himself from Wang, one decision that Emperor Yuan did in 321 was to appoint the southern gentry Dai Yuan as Chief Controller in Yuzhou, effectively making Zu Ti a subordinate to Dai.
 This left Zu distraught, as he did not think that Dai had the foresight to realize Zu's plans for the north.
 He also felt snubbed, seeing how quickly he was demoted despite his efforts.
 Combined with the possibility of civil war in the south, Zu believed his ambitions to reclaim the north were over, and he soon became severely ill.

 Despite this, Zu insisted on making progress.
 He camped at Hulao (虎牢, in modern Zhengzhou, Henan) intending to build a barrier south of the city to defend against invading forces, but before he could complete it, he succumbed to his illness in c.October 321.
 Zu Ti's death was mourned by the people of Yuzhou who deeply respected and loved him; they mourned as though they had lost their parents.
 The people of Qiao and Liang erected shrines dedicated to him.

 Wang Dun had long feared Zu Ti's strength, so he was relieved by the news of his death and became more eager to oppose Sima Rui.
 Zu Ti's younger brother, Zu Yue, was appointed to replace him as General Who Pacifies The West and Inspector of Yuzhou, but he was not as talented as Ti and not on good terms with his brother's generals.
 Later Zhao capitalized on Zu's death by resuming hostilities with Jin in 322.
 Zu Yue was unable to defend his territory and retreated to Shouchun, allowing Zhao to regain the territories they had lost to Zu Ti.